SpectroCoin/Drupal-Bitcoin-Payment-Gateway-Module/README.md

 **CONFIGURATION**

 1. Configure SpectroCoin options in Home/Administration/Store/Configuration/Payment methods.
-2. Enter your Merchant Id, Application Id and Private key (Options are part of the reaction rule settings.)
+2. Enter your Merchant ID, Project ID and Private key (Options are part of the reaction rule settings.)

 **INFORMATION**